 A significant body of data indicates that targeting the adenosine cancer axis through the A2A receptor can promote anti-tumor immune responses leading to tumor regression.
-Consistent with studies of the inhibition of the A2A receptor, A2A receptor gene knockout mice, which completely lack expression of the A2A receptor, exhibit improved anti-tumor immunity.
+Consistent with studies of the inhibition of the A2A receptor, A2A receptor gene knockout mice, which completely lack expression of the A2A receptor, exhibit improved antitumor immunity.
 In addition, several preclinical tumor model studies have shown that treatment with A2A receptor inhibitors leads to tumor regression that is enhanced when administered in combination with various other checkpoint inhibitors, such as anti-PD-1 therapies and anti-CTLA 4 therapies.
+Preclinical studies in animal tumor models have examined use of ciforadenant in combination with anti PD1, in combination with anti CTLA4 and as a triplet of ciforadenant, anti PD1 and anti CTLA-4 antibodies.
+In our published studies in Cancer Immunology Research, combinations of ciforadenant with anti CTLA-4 have resulted in a high portion of cured animals, even when administered to animals with established tumors.
+These results provided the rationale for the use of ciforadenant in combination with nivolumab and ipililumab in renal cell cancer patients.